Corralejo: Beginning of the town. 1800s-1920s

 According to oral tradition, the town of Corralejo was founded around 1810.
 However, others say that there was no proper settlement until the 1850s.
 What can be said for sure is that Corralejo's first inhabitants built their homes with nearby stone and easily accessible materials.
 The town's name could possibly go back to the previous use of the area for coastal cattle.
 Corralejo would remain a small fishing cove until the mid-20th century, being dependent on La Oliva and on imports from abroad.

 The wind was key in the lives of everyday people.
 For the average Corralejo fisherman, the lack of wind while sailing would have meant an increase in the effort made on a day-to-day basis to get that daily wage to take home, since the fishing areas or zones of the north coast of Fuerteventura are quite far from the harbour and, although there are some closer to the Corralejo area, they weren't very profitable for fishermen.
 On the other hand, the lack of wind left the windmills completely still, at a time when the island's basic food was gofio.
 With no wind to help make gofio, the townspeople would have had to wait for days.
 Queues would form until the wind came in again and the millers began their work.

 The first settlers of Corralejo arrived from the neighbouring island of Lanzarote, from Galicia or even from Portugal, with names such as Carballo, Estévez, Hierro, de León, Umpiérrez or Figueroa being the oldest and most common surnames in the town's history.
 Until the 1950s, there were only about 11 surnames in the whole town (which back then had a population of little more than 100), with many of these family names intermingling.

+According to correspondence bearing the letterhead of Clarence House, a much smaller and sparsely populated Corralejo received a surprise visitor in December of 1910, that being Prince Arthur, Duke of Connaught, who seemed to have briefly stopped over after visiting La Orotava in Tenerife.
+According to the letter, the duke greatly enjoyed his stay, stating "If I could make this my home, I would gladly do so".

 The old town chapel of Our Lady of Mount Carmel was built in 1925 by the townspeople together, with each fisherman placing his piece (it is no longer standing, as it was replaced by a more modern church in the 1980s).